 *Genre fiction writers: The next horror or thriller manuscript I take on will receive a 10% discount, just because I'm hankering for a good read!*

 My area of expertise is theology and spirituality, both popular and academic.
 Among traditional publishers, my client list includes Liturgical Press, Paulist Press, Orbis Books, Ave Maria Press, Twenty-third Publications, Novalis Books, Catholic University of America Press, SUNY (State University of New York) Press, and more.
 I have worked with theologians, pastors, professionals in pastoral ministry, educators, catechists, poets, and memoirists.
 I also enjoy working in other humanities-related subjects, such as history, literature, etc.

 I worked in the publishing industry for nearly a decade at a traditional publishing house (in acquisitions, developmental editing, and marketing) before moving to full-time freelance work as book editor, ghostwriter, and translator (under my business name IdeaHouse).

-I have a BA in Communications from Gannon University, an STB in Theology from the Gregorian University, and an STL in Sacramental Theology from The Catholic University of America.
-I have also studied in the MA program in Writing Popular Fiction at Seton Hill University.
+I have a BA in English from Gannon University, an STB in Theology from the Gregorian University, and an STL in Sacramental Theology from The Catholic University of America.

-With both developmental editing and copyediting, you get
+With both developmental editing and copyediting, you typically get

 -- the fully edited manuscript with my editing and comments noted in Track Changes (much more substantial with copyediting);